FAQ's: Eligibility, Sponsorship and Pageant Weekend 101

 This documentation is merely used as a proof of residency.
 The judges never see this.
 You will NOT be penalized for poor grades nor rewarded for exceptional grades at the state pageant.

-If I need to check FALSE on the morals clause in the contract, will I automatically be disqualified?
+If I need to check FALSE on any clause in the contract, will I automatically be disqualified?